 -

 Select Containers to see all container images in your organization with known vulnerabilities.
-It lists which packages are affected, where the issues were introduced, whether fixes are available, and the severity of the issues.
+It lists the affected packages, where each issue entered, whether fixes are available, and the severity of the issues.